cits5501/cits5501.github.io/assets/lectures/lect02--testing.md

 ### JUnit and xUnit

-> -   One of the best-known unit-testing frameworks is JUnit.
+> -   One of the best-known testing frameworks -- originally
+>     written just for running unit tests, but now used for
+>     all sorts of other tests, as well -- is JUnit.
 > -   JUnit derives from a similar framework developed for Smalltalk by Kent Beck, named SUnit.
 > -   The same general framework has been implemented in a huge array of other languages:

 ### JUnit and xUnit

--   One of the best-known unit-testing frameworks is JUnit.
+-   One of the best-known testing frameworks is JUnit.
 -   JUnit derives from a similar framework developed for Smalltalk by Kent Beck, named SUnit.
 -   The same general framework has been implemented in a huge array of other languages: